Questions & Answers

 No. Purchase of any property in the UK does not give you any automatic residency or work rights or any permanent visa in the UK.
 As an investor, it will be easy for you to get visit visas but you do not get automatic residency or the ability to work in the UK.
 If this is your main aim – then you should not buy a property but seek legal immigration advice first.

 An “investment property “is one that is designed to give good rental yield and capital growth.
 It should be easy to resell and easy to rent out.
 It should have low running costs, be tax efficient and fall less in value in the event of another recession.
 In the UK, the lowest cost smaller properties are best suited for this.
+Such a property can also be used as “own use” although most clients leave them rented out.

 An “own use” property is purchased with personal considerations in mind.
 Location (near family, work), Size, garden area, the nature of the local community, and other features that are important to the buyer are on top of the list.
 Typically for many buyers, such properties tend to be in the South, are larger, more expensive and not very good for investment returns.